takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 #### Union by Rank

-Let's think of the scenario we don't consider rank.

-`parent` stores a tree structure where the edges point the reverse direction and the root is the representative of the disjoint set.
-When the union operation results in connecting two disjoint sets, we can end up in the situation one side contains a lot more nodes than the other.

-In the worse case scenario, the parent tree can look like the following.
-The find operation will be slow, and it will have `O(n)` time complexity.
+Let's use the following example.

 ```
 0
  \
   1
+   \
     2
-     \

       3
        \
         4
 ```

-Without union by rank
+Let's think of the scenario we don't consider rank.

+`parent` stores a tree structure where the edges point the reverse direction and the root is the representative of the disjoint set.
+When the union operation results in connecting two disjoint sets, we can end up in the situation one side contains a lot more nodes than the other.

+In the worse case scenario, the parent tree can look like the following after union(2, 3).
+The find operation will be slow, and it will have `O(n)` time complexity.

 ```
 0